Urinstein/SpeedTipsBot/README.md

 ### things that happen automatically

 - first couple of posts get posted and pinned
+- private team threads are created and populated
 - matches get closed on time
 - scoreboard, stats and played matches get updated
 - SpeedTipsBot tips a random result on every match